tomato42/tls13-spec/draft-ietf-tls-tls13.md

 [] Indicates messages protected using keys derived from the master secret.

+In its first flight, the client sends a ClientHello message which contains a random nonce (ClientHello.random), its preferences for Protocol Version, Cipher Suite, and a variety of extensions.
+In the same flight, it sends a ClientKeyShare message which contains its share of the parameters for key agreement for some set of expected server parameters (DHE/ECDHE groups, etc.).

+If the client has provided a ClientKeyShare with an appropriate set of keying material, the server responds to the ClientHello with a ServerHello message.
+The ServerHello contains the server's nonce (ServerHello.random), the server's choice of the Protocol Version, Session ID and Cipher Suite, and the server's response to the extensions the client offered.

+The server can then generate its own keying material share and send a ServerKeyShare message which contains its share of the parameters for the key agreement.
+The server can now compute a shared secret based on the client's and server's (EC)DHE shares: the Ephemeral Secret (ES).
+At this point, the server starts encrypting all remaining handshake traffic with the negotiated cipher suite using a key derived from ES.
+The remainder of the server's handshake messages will be encrypted using that key.

+Next, the server will send an EncryptedExtensions message which contains a response to any client's extensions which are not necessary to establish the Cipher Suite.
+The server will then send its certificate in a Certificate message if it is to be authenticated.
+The server may optionally request a certificate from the client by sending a CertificateRequest message at this point.
+Finally, if the server is authenticated, it will send a CertificateVerify message which provides a signature over the entire handshake up to this point.
+This serves both to authenticate the server and to establish the integrity of the negotiation.
+Finally, the server sends a Finished message which includes an integrity check over the handshake keyed by the shared secret and demonstrates that the server and client have agreed upon the same keys.
+[[TODO: If the server is not requesting client authentication, it MAY start sending application data following the Finished, though the server has no way of knowing who will be receiving the data.
+Add this.]]

+Once the client receives the ServerKeyShare, it can also compute the Ephemeral Secret and decrypt the server's remaining handshake messages.
+The client generates its own sending keys based on the premaster secret and will encrypt the remainder of its handshake messages using those keys and the newly established cipher suite.
+If the server has sent a CertificateRequest message, the client MUST send the Certificate message, though it may contain zero certificates.
+If the client has sent a certificate, a digitally-signed CertificateVerify message is sent to explicitly verify possession of the private key in the certificate.
+Finally, the client sends the Finished message.

+At this point, the handshake is complete, and the client and server may exchange application layer data, which is protected using a new set of keys derived from both the Ephemeral Secret and the handshake transcript (See {{I-D.ietf-tls-session-hash}} for the security rationale for this.)

+Application data MUST NOT be sent prior to the Finished message.
+[[TODO: can we make this clearer and more clearly match the text above about server-side False Start.]]

 If the client has not provided an appropriate ClientKeyShare (e.g. it includes only DHE or ECDHE groups unacceptable or unsupported by the